Lobstrco/lobstr-browser-extension/README.md

 ## Developers: Integrating with LOBSTR signer extension

-To implement authorization via LOBSTR signer extension, use package [@lobstrco/signer-extension-api](./@lobstrco/signer-extension-api)
+To add the “Login with LOBSTR wallet” option to your project, use the [@lobstrco/signer-extension-api](./@lobstrco/signer-extension-api) package.

 ## Yarn Workspaces